jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (5) If the aviation security officer determines that there is no lawful authority or reasonable excuse for the item or substance to be carried on an aircraft or into a sterile area, the aviation security officer may—
-  (a) detain the item or substance until it is dealt with in accordance with paragraph (b) or (c); or (b) dispose of or destroy the item or substance; or (c) deliver the item or substance to a member of the police.
+  (a) detain the item or substance until it is dealt with in accordance with paragraph (b) or (c); or (b) dispose of or destroy the item or substance; or (c) deliver the item or substance to a constable.
-(6) If an aviation security officer delivers an item or substance to a member of the police under subsection (5)(c), the aviation security officer must record the delivery and the relevant details of the seizure.
+(6) If an aviation security officer delivers an item or substance to a constable under subsection (5)(c), the aviation security officer must record the delivery and the relevant details of the seizure.
 (7) Despite anything in this section, if the aviation security officer has reasonable grounds to believe that an item or substance poses an imminent risk to safety, the aviation security officer may destroy or otherwise dispose of the item or substance.

 ### 80C Powers and duties of aviation security officers relating to security enhanced areas